department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/team-charter.md

 </details>

 #### Issue Etiquette
 Anyone on the team can create a user story.
-All our responsible for keeping them up to date.
+All are responsible for keeping them up to date.

 - For an issue to go into the **"Ready"** column, it must have the following:
    - Estimate